 Google Cloud Deploy supports almost any tool upstream in a CI/CD pipeline.
 That is, you can use any development environment and source code repository, any continuous integration (CI) system, and any artifact repository.

-Downstream, Google Cloud Deploy deploys to Google Kubernetes Engine only.
+Downstream, Google Cloud Deploy deploys to Google Kubernetes Engine, Cloud Run, and Anthos.

-If you were to use mostly Google Cloud tools, your source-to-prod flow would look like this:
+If you used mostly Google Cloud tools, your source-to-prod flow would look like this:

 Use Cloud Code to create your application source.